zowe/docs-site/docs/user-guide/zosmf-lite.md

 -   Port 443 is available for use.
 To check this, issue NETSTAT with option ? to determine if the port is being used.

 -   The system host name is unique and maps to the system on which z/OSMF Lite is being installed.
 To retrieve this value, enter the command HOST at the operations console.
-If your system uses another method of assigning the system name, such as a multi-home stack, dynamic VIPA, or System Director, see [z/OSMF Configuration Guide](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/toc.htm).
+If your system uses another method of assigning the system name, such as a multi-home stack, dynamic VIPA, or System Director, see [_z/OSMF Configuration Guide_](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/toc.htm).

 -   The global mount point exists.
 On a z/OS 2.3 system, the system includes this directory by default.
 On a z/OS 2.2 system, you must create the global directory at the following location: `/global/zosmf/`

 If you find that a different value is used on your z/OS system, you can edit the IZUPRMxx parmlib member to specify the correct setting.
-For details, see [Appendix A. Creating a IZUPRMxx parmlib member](#Appendix-A.-Creating-a-IZUPRMxx-parmlib-member).
+For details, see [Appendix A. Creating an IZUPRMxx parmlib member](#appendix-a.-creating-an-IZUPRMxx-parmlib-member).

 ## Tools and techniques for troubleshooting

-For information about working with z/OSMF log files, see [z/OSMF Configuration Guide](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/toc.htm).
+For information about working with z/OSMF log files, see [_z/OSMF Configuration Guide_](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/toc.htm).

 Common messages
 TBD: Insert the message IDs of all error messages that are encountered during FVT testing of this document.
-For descriptions of all the z/OSMF messages, see the following link in IBM Knowledge Center: https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zosmfmessages.help.doc/izuG00hpMessages.html
+For descriptions of all the z/OSMF messages, see [z/OSMF messages](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zosmfmessages.help.doc/izuG00hpMessages.html) in IBM Knowledge Center.

 # Appendix A. Creating an IZUPRMxx parmlib member